DumedhaR/weather-app/README.md

 ### ⭕ Note

 The environment variables in `.env.example` are provided for `testing` and `evaluation` only.
-To use the application, rename `.env.example` to `.env` and update the values with your own API keys and credentials.
+To `test` the application, rename `.env.example` to `.env`, then either use the values as-is or update them with your own API keys and credentials.